arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl get services`

 you will see there is a nodePort number associated with each Elastos port.
 The nodePort number corresponding to Elastos Port Number 21636 should be inserted in the network config for Truffle.
-The network_id should be "3", and the host Ip-Address to use is the vm (node) address of the blockchains-node - obtainable from:
+This port number alters each time you rebuild the blockchains.
+The network_id should be "*", and the host Ip-Address to use is the vm (node) address of the blockchains-node - obtainable from:

 `multipass list`, run on the Host computer.

 The remaining edits required for truffle-config.js are on the latter webpage.

 On that page is a link to the ELA/ETH "faucet" where we are supposed to obtain Test Ela/Eth. https://faucet.elaeth.io/ , however we found it failed repeatedly and we have zero Test ELA/ETH. :(   ...
 The answer seems to lie behind the configuration of the Test ELA/ETH Blockchain because it requires access to/from the Internet to link with the faucet webservice.
-That interconnectivity appears to be absent currently.
+That interconnectivity appears to be absent currently, with Testnet ELA/ETH quoted publicly alongside other published network id's (from other organisations attaching to Ethereum) as "2".
+However, the current develap binaries result in network id = "3" as default configured value.
+As the network id's do not match, we are disconnected from the ELA/ETH faucetat this stage.

 We did find that we could successfully connect to the Truffle development network (as paupers) with the above nodePort config.
 This means we are connected to the Elastos Blockchains, after running